Coke Studio Pakistan season 14

-The fourteenth season of the Pakistani music television series Coke Studio was produced by Zulfiqar Jabbar Khan (popularly known as Xulfi) after Rohail Hyatt stepped down from the role.
+The fourteenth season of the Pakistani music television series Coke Studio Pakistan was produced by Zulfiqar Jabbar Khan (popularly known as Xulfi) after Rohail Hyatt stepped down from the role.
 Coca-Cola Pakistan was the executive producer of the show.
 Season 14 featured 13 original songs, each with its own visuals, and ran from 14 January 2022 to 22 March 2022.

 Artists

-Featured artists
+Vocalists

 The lineup caters to both the older generation and the younger generation alike, offering the voices of the veterans as well as the Generation Z.